septembrr/software-db/README.md

 <img src="images/db_erd.png" alt="database entity-relationship diagram" />

-The database itself is stored on the Power server through the design hub.
-If it is moved, the login information will need to be updated inside *connection.php*.
+If the database is moved, the login information will need to be updated inside *connection.php*.

 ## Components
 ### Google Authentication